dfelinto/blender-manual/manual/render/shader_nodes/vector/vector_rotate.rst

       Rotates the vector around the defined axis and the amount of rotation is defined by the *Angle* input.
    :Axis Angle:
-      Rotates the vector around any arbitrary axis defined by the *Axis* input vector.
+      Rotates the vector around any arbitrary axis defined by the *Center* input vector.
       The amount of rotation is defined by the *Angle* input.
    :Euler:
-      Rotates the vector about the *Center* with the *Rotation* input vector to control the amount of rotation on each axis.
+      Rotates the vector about a center point defined by the *Center* input vector.
+      The amount of rotation on each axis is defined by the *Rotation* input vector.
 Invert
    Inverts the rotation angle.